tapquo/appnima.docs/EN/appnimajs.md

 To make payments posible Appnima stores your CreditCards information in a secure way so you dont have to send the credit card information any time you want to purchase something.

 ### Create a Credit Card
 To create a new credit card you only have to send credit card info with a valid session.
-Calling createCreditCard will attach a new credit card to a users profile only if it is not previously created.
+Calling createCreditCard will attach a new credit card to a users profile only if it is not previously created.The cvc is an optional parameter.

 	Appnima.Payments.createCreditCard({number: "4242424242424242", cvc: 123, expiration_date: "11/2015"})